AIS-SNU/Optimus-CC/README.md

 Replace `{some_argument}` with proper values.

-- Table2 and Fig. 9: `ASPLOS23/tbl2_fig9/*.sh`
+- Table2 and Fig. 9: `ASPLOS23/tbl2_fig9_tbl4/*.sh`
   - The main experiment of our paper.
 Pretraining the GPT-2.5B and GPT-8.3B model for each scheme.
+Additionally, the training script for non-lep case is included.
 - Fig. 10: `ASPLOS23/fig10/*.sh`
   - Time check of each scheme.
 This script only checks the overall time of each scheme.
 To break down the time, we should follow an approach similar to the CPI stack; comment on the communication code for each communication.
 - Fig. 11: `ASPLOS23/fig11/*.sh`